AlohaDodo/2025-26-GD-3DGED-GCA1-The-Fantastic-Four-Wildbloom/README.md

 # Wildbloom

-Welcome to Wildbloom made by The Fantastic Four (Dorota Kaminska, Dorian Burak, Thomas Oderinde, Vidhaeha Jayasinghe)
+Welcome to Wildbloom made by The Fantastic Four (Dorota Kaminska, Dorian Burak, Thomas Oderinde, Vidhaeha Jayasinghe).
+Wildbloom is a creature catching game inspired by Pokemon where you explore the map and encounter wild creatures by the name of Bloomlings.
+Exploring the map, you will go through many locations and in those, you will fine Bloomlings.
+Bloomlings have different types, and they can be either your companions that will travel with you or enemies that you will fight to make progress.

+When you enter the game, you will find yourself in a village, around you, you will see 4 different bloomlings.
+You can walk up to the Noodlord that will be next to the houses, and pressing 2, you will be able to battle him.
+Once his health drops to 0, Noodlord will dissapear.

 ### Controls
 Foward : W